Energy Systems Engineering Technology (Optional Co-op)

-The innovative three-year Energy Systems Technology program has been designed to prepare the student with both theoretical and practical experience, enabling them to work in a wide variety of alternative energy fields which require an individual with knowledge of energy production, management and its application to industry.
+The innovative three-year Energy Systems Technology program prepares students with both theoretical and practical experience, enabling them to work in conventional and renewable energy fields which require the knowledge of energy production, management and its application to industry.

-Areas of study include power systems, alternative energy sources such as wind, geothermal and solar, industrial solid state controls, instrumentation, programmable logic controllers and motor-generator controls.
-Throughout the program, the student will gain experience in safety practices, safety standards and equipment, technical writing and CAD.
+Throughout the program, students will gain experience in safety practices, safety standards and equipment, technical writing and problem solving.

 Length: Three-year Ontario College Advanced Diploma